paula-gradu/paula-gradu.github.io/index.md

 ## Paula Gradu
 pgradu@princeton.edu

 I'm a student in the Department of Mathematics at Princeton University.
 I'm very fortunate to be advised by Prof. [Elad Hazan](https://www.cs.princeton.edu/~ehazan/).
 I am interested in the intersection of reinforcement learning in differentiable, physics-based environments and control.
-My main focus is theoretical, in that I want to develop algorithms with provable guarantees, but the ultimate goal is for these to also translate to practice, for example, to ensure better/safer control of medical apparatus, or more scalable psychotherapy via RL agents.
+My main focus is theoretical, in that I want to develop algorithms with provable guarantees, but the ultimate goal is for these to also translate to practice, for example, to ensure better/safer control of medical apparatus or dynamic treatments.

 ### Publications